vizushu/module-one-final-project-guidelines-seattle-web-051319/README.md

 ## Populating the database

 After adding your api key you need to enter the command rake db:seed in your terminal so that the database is seeded with the proper information.
+This command needs to be entered from the module-one-final-project-guidelines-seattle-web-051319 directory (make sure that you are in the correct directory before entering this command)

 At this point you can run the program using the instructions below.